How to Avoid a Google Penalty?

 The tips that I’ve mentioned above must be followed.
 A lot of websites and blogs get penalized because of link-farming, thin content, or irrelevant backlinks.
 So pay a lot of attention to those aspects and, hopefully, Google will not penalize your website.

-Last, but not the least, SEO is a dynamic field.
+Last, but not least, SEO is a dynamic field.
 So stay tuned to see if there is an incoming update that may hurt your search engine rankings.